PaloAltoNetworks/gridmeld/doc/admin-guide.rst

 `Username/Password authentication
 <https://developer.cisco.com/docs/pxgrid/#!using-pre-shared-keys>`_
 is an alternative to client certificate authentication.

-It is configured with the following steps:
+A pxGrid client account is configured with the following steps:

 #.
 Create the account using the ``AccountCreate`` API request;
    this provides a *password*.

+   .. note:: In order to allow a pxGrid client to register itself and
+             create the account via the REST API, you must enable *Allow password based account creation* at
+             Administration->pxGrid Services->Settings; by default
+             this is disabled.
+This can be disabled after the account is created.

 #.
 Activate the account using the ``AccountActivate`` API request;
    this places the account in the *PENDING* state.